 Social media and recruiting are a match made in talent acquisition heaven.
-The evidence is clear: this infographic reiterates the continued growth of social networking platforms and the increasing amount of time users spend on these.
+The evidence is clear: this report reiterates the continued growth of social networking platforms and the increasing amount of time users spend on these.
 Another confirms the reliance on social networking sites for talent sourcing and recruitment campaigns.
 When you put the two together, the benefits are obvious.

 But, what if you have never created a social recruitment campaign?
 What if you are just getting used to this whole social thing?
 Check out these tips to build a social media driven recruitment campaign, ensuring you are reaching the right audience, marketing and distributing the job to the right audience in the correct way, and landing those dream employees: